 Sometimes at a funeral we talk as if the spiritual kingdom begins after death.
 We say things like, “Now he is with Jesus”, “Now he is in Heaven”, “Now he has eternal life”.
 Brothers and sisters, I've had eternal life for a long time.
 My body is the temple of the Holy Spirit.
 And I've had eternal life for decades and decades since I was born again.

+Did Jesus come to save people? — No –.
 How selfish of me to stand in the middle of the universe and think that poor Jesus had to come just to save Abraham.

 He came to make people citizens of His Kingdom.
 Not to just save them from their sin — NO. Being saved is not an end in itself.
 The idea is not to have a “poor sinner saved” so he can now faithfully sit in church every Sunday until he dies.
 NO, the idea is participation.

-Thousands of Ukrainians have immigrated.
+Thousands of Ukrainians have immigrated to Western countries.
 But is it just to draw unemployment and welfare?
+No!
+Of course not!!!

-Rather it is to participate, to make a contribution, to make a vibrant new lifestyle, to build up this country, to do something beautiful together.
+Nobody has that idea in mind.Rather it is to participate, to make a contribution, to make a vibrant new lifestyle, to build up this country, to do something beautiful together.
 The difference is huge!

 We need to preach the message of salvation differently.
 We need to preach not about just being saved from sin but about becoming a participant!

 Jesus rose from the dead and came to give us life and life more abundantly: eternal life.
 He came to make us new creatures, citizens of His eternal Kingdom.
 Where are these people, these citizens?
 What should they do in the Kingdom?
 How should they relate one to another?
-What is their role in Kingdom?
+What is their role in this spiritual Kingdom?
 Why are you here today?
 His desire was for all citizens to become active participating citizens of His Kingdom--with influence over the rest of creation.

 Let us take a look at the Kingdom plan Jesus had.